roots/bud/sources/@roots/bud-imagemin/README.md

 ## Usage

 **@roots/bud-imagemin** works out of the box with no configuration.
-It uses the [squoosh](https://squoosh.app/) library to optimize images, and sticks to the default options provided by the library.
+It uses the [sharp library](https://sharp.pixelplumbing.com/) to optimize images, and sticks to the default options provided by sharp.

-Ultimately, this extension is a relatively thin wrapper around the [webpack-contrib/image-minimizer-webpack-plugin](https://github.com/webpack-contrib/image-minimizer-webpack-plugin).
-Refer to the [plugin documentation](https://github.com/webpack-contrib/image-minimizer-webpack-plugin) for a better understanding of how it all works.
+This extension is a relatively thin wrapper around the [webpack-contrib/image-minimizer-webpack-plugin](https://github.com/webpack-contrib/image-minimizer-webpack-plugin).
+Refer to the [plugin documentation](https://github.com/webpack-contrib/image-minimizer-webpack-plugin) for more information on how to configure it.

+## Manipulating images with URL parameters

-## Convering asets to webp
+## Convert to `webp`

-You may convert an asset to `webp` format using the `?as=webp` url parameter.
+You can convert an asset to `webp` format using the `?as=webp` url parameter.

 It works in both styles and scripts: